 1.2.3.1.
 General

 The test vehicle shall conform in all its components with the production series, or, if the vehicle is different from the production series, a full description shall be recorded.
-In selecting the test vehicle, the manufacturer and responsible authority shall agree which vehicle model is representative for the CO2 interpolatione family.
+In selecting the test vehicle, the manufacturer and responsible authority shall agree which vehicle model is representative for the CO2 interpolation family.
 For the measurement of emissions the road load as determined with test vehicle H shall be applied.
 If at the request of the manufacturer the CO2 interpolation method is used (see paragraph 3.2.3.2 of Annex 7), an additional measurement of emissions shall be performed with the road load as determined with test vehicle L. Tests on vehicles H and L should be performed with the same test vehicle and shall be tested with the shortest final transmission ratio within the interpolation family.

 1.2.3.2.
 CO2 interpolation range